redis/redis-doc/topics/cluster-tutorial.md

-What this means is that this application is a simple **consistency checker**, and is able to tell you if the cluster lost some write, or if it accepted a write that we did not received acknowledgment for.
+What this means is that this application is a simple **consistency checker**, and is able to tell you if the cluster lost some write, or if it accepted a write that we did not receive acknowledgment for.
 In the first case we'll see a counter having a value that is smaller than the one we remember, while in the second case the value will be greater.